Omixxx/beeve_backend/README.md

 2. For the *JWT_SECRET* in the `.env` file you just created be careful to use a hexadecimal (at minumum 256 bits) key.
 For that matter i invite you to generate it.
 Here is what i use https://www.allkeysgenerator.com/
 3. Modify the `application.yml` by filling the `username` and `password` fields, remembering to use the same credentials that you set in the `.env` file
 4. Always in the `application.yml`, under the field `url` replace `localhost` with `vino-db` which is the database container name.
-5. Start the application by running `docker-compose up -d`
+5. Start the application by running `docker-compose up -d --build`

 The project will be running on `localhost:8080` unless you change the port in the `application.properties` file.